How a Redis Connection Leak Crashed Our AWS ECS Cluster at 3AM

 }

 Setting --max-old-space-size=768 explicitly caps the V8 heap and forces earlier GC cycles.
-Previously, Node.js defaulted to ~1.4 GB heap on a 2 GB container, leaving almost no headroom for native handles or the Next.js route cache before hitting the ECS hard limit.
-The 1,024 MB hard limit now sits 256 MB above the explicit V8 ceiling — enough headroom to trigger a CloudWatch alarm before an OOM kill.
+Before this, Node defaulted to roughly 1.4 GB heap on a 2 GB container, leaving almost no headroom for native handles or the Next.js route cache before the ECS hard limit.
+The new 1,024 MB hard limit sits 256 MB above the explicit V8 ceiling, which is enough room for a CloudWatch alarm to fire before an OOM kill.

 Staging Redis had timeout 300 (the Redis default).
-Leaked connections were evicted every 5 minutes — memory never climbed enough to alarm.
-Production Redis had timeout 0 (never evict idle connections) — a deliberate setting to avoid dropping long-running background job connections.
+Leaked connections were evicted every 5 minutes, so memory never climbed enough to alarm.
+Production Redis had timeout 0, a deliberate setting to avoid dropping long-running background job connections.
 One config delta made the leak completely invisible in staging.

 Our CI load test ran for 90 seconds.
-A 5.3 MB/min leak produces 8 MB over 90 seconds — undetectable against normal variance.
+A 5.3 MB/min leak produces 8 MB over 90 seconds, which is undetectable against normal variance.
 The same test run for 15 minutes would have shown 80 MB of growth and caught it immediately.

-import()inside async functions is especially dangerous because the module cache doesn't prevent re-initialization of module-level state. - Staging must mirror production Redis config —
+import()inside async functions is especially dangerous because the module cache doesn't prevent re-initialization of module-level state. - Staging Redis config has to mirror production.

-timeout 0in production vstimeout 300in staging makes connection leak bugs completely invisible pre-deploy.
-Treat connection timeout config as a correctness concern, not just an ops preference. - Add a memory soak test to CI — A 15-minute constant-load test with a memory growth assertion (<5% increase over the final 5 minutes) would have caught this before merge.
-We added it the following sprint.
+timeout 0in prod vstimeout 300in staging made the leak invisible before deploy.
+Treat connection timeout config as a correctness concern, not just an ops preference. - Add a memory soak test to CI.
+A 15-minute constant-load test with a memory growth assertion (<5% increase over the final 5 minutes) would have caught this before merge.
+Added it the following sprint.

 - Monitor Redis

-connected_clientsas a canary metric — Client count should be flat relative to ECS task count, not proportional to request rate.
-A rising ratio is a connection leak, detectable hours before memory becomes critical. - Set ECS
+connected_clientsas a canary.
+Client count should be flat relative to ECS task count, not proportional to request rate.
+A rising ratio is a connection leak, catchable hours before memory becomes critical. - Set ECS

-The 47-minute outage cost us a postmortem, a Redis monitoring dashboard, a soak test in CI, and a team convention: no I/O client initialization inside request handlers, ever.
+The 47-minute outage bought us a postmortem, a Redis monitoring dashboard, a soak test in CI, and a team convention that no I/O client gets initialized inside a request handler.
 We added an ESLint rule to flag createClient calls inside async functions.
 It's caught two similar patterns in the three months since.